bmuschko/cka-crash-course/exercises/01-install-cluster/instructions.md

 In this exercise, you will learn how to create a cluster using kubeadm.
 The cluster will contain of a single control plane node named `kube-control-plane`, and a worker node named `kube-worker-1`.
 The existing setup uses virtual machines (VMs) to emulate the cluster environment.

 > [!NOTE]
 > The file [vagrant-setup.md](../common/vagrant-setup.md) describes the setup instructions and commands for Vagrant and VMware.
-If you do not want to use the Vagrant environment, you can use the O'Reilly interactive lab ["Installing a Kubernetes cluster"](https://learning.oreilly.com/scenarios/cka-prep-installing/9781492095507/).
+If you do not want to use the Vagrant environment, you can use the O'Reilly interactive lab ["Installing a Cluster"](https://learning.oreilly.com/interactive-lab/cka-prep-installing/9781492095507/).

 ## Initializing the Control Plane Node